Back to blog

 Progressive web appContent, ecommerce, dashboards, lightweight service booking, or internal workflowsLimited app-store presence and some device capability constraints

-Architecture also covers the backend, API contracts, authentication, analytics, push notifications, admin tooling, observability, and storage.
-When the app is part of a larger product, the work often overlaps with custom software development rather than mobile UI alone.
+Architecture also covers backend APIs, authentication, analytics, push notifications, admin tooling, observability, and storage.
+When the app is part of a larger operating system, the work often overlaps with custom software development rather than mobile UI alone.

 Phase 4: Sprint Delivery With Change Control